mantidproject/mantid/docs/source/techniques/PolarisedDiffractionILL.rst

 Transmission calculation
 ========================

-The transmission (T) is calculated using counts measured by Monitor 2 (M2), and according to the following formula:
+The transmission (T) is calculated using counts measured by monitor 2 (M2), and according to the following formula:

 .. math:: T = \frac{S - E_{Cd}}{E - E_{Cd}},